Millis man arrested for threatening violence against Jewish community, Attleboro synagogue

 John Reardon, 59, was charged by criminal complaint with one count of using a facility of interstate commerce to threaten a person or place with harm via an explosive, Acting U.S. Attorney Josh Levy said in a statement.

-Reardon was arrested Monday morning and will appear in U.S. District Court in Boston at 2 p.m. today, Levy said.
+Reardon was arrested Monday morning and appeared in U.S. District Court in Boston.
 He was previously arrested by local law enforcement on Thursday and has remained in custody since.

 “The allegations here about the series of threats Mr. Reardon made against the Jewish community are deeply disturbing and reflect the increasing torrent of antisemitism across our country and right here in Massachusetts.
 The numbers do not lie — incidents of antisemitism and Islamophobia are spiking.
 We will continue to work every day with our federal, state and local partners to track down people who allegedly engage in such hateful conduct,” said Levy.